Noor-ul-Karim/Technology-support-Website/README.md

 # Technology-Support Form

-This is Technology support form developed to help the teachers and staff of I.S 230 to submit their complaint regarding technology.
+This is Technology support form developed to help the teachers and staff of I.S 230 submit their complaint regarding technology.